stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 - bcm_hardware_specs_file: ACL and UDF properties of chips.
 Found under: `/stratum/hal/config/bcm_hardware_specs.pb.txt`
 - bcm_serdes_db_proto_file: Contains SerDes configuration.
 Not implemented yet, can be an empty file.

-If you followed the build instructions, these should be on the switch under `stratum_configs`.
+If you followed the build instructions, these should be on the switch under `/etc/stratum/stratum_configs`.
 Depending on your actual cabling, setup or hardware, you'll have to adjust the config files.

 ## Troubleshooting